homemaxico/mist-ap41-challenge-resolver/README.md

 challenge: TODO
 response:
 ```
-I had a quick look at the uboot binary with ghydra, I soon realized that reverse engeniring bare metal binaries is a lot more harder, but I was lucky to noticed the following piece of pseudo-code in ghydra:
+I had a quick look at the uboot binary with ghydra and I soon realized that reverse engeniring bare metal binaries is a lot more harder!, but I was lucky to noticed the following piece of pseudo-code in ghydra:
 ```
 bool FUN_00014b9c(void)